-The University considers high standards of research integrity to be of the utmost importance which is reflected in the latest annual statement approved by Council, the governing body of the University.
+The University is committed to the Universities UK (2012) Concordat to Support Research Integrity, considering high standards of research integrity to be of the utmost importance.
+This commitment is reflected in the latest annual statement approved by Council, the governing body of the University.

 For further information on matters of research integrity, contact: Sean Mackney, Pro Vice-Chancellor.